 The FAA, through BECTU, works to ensure that background artistes are properly recognised and justly rewarded for their contribution to film and programme-making.

-Annual negotiations with PACT have brought improvements in pay.
-Current rates are available here (increased with effect from 1 July 2011).
+Biennial negotiations with PACT have brought improvements in pay.
+NB: The latest rate card, also attached to this page, came into effect on 6 January 2014.
 Full details of the FAA/PACT agreement are available to union members.

 Perhaps the biggest industrial issue facing background artistes is the poor practice of many agencies which charge upfront fees to register artistes but fail to make the necessary efforts to place people in work.

 The union was instrumental in the establishment of the National Association of Supporting Artistes Agencies.
 Sadly the organisation is no longer in operation but the fact of its existence, even for a short time, shows a will amongst the reputable agencies to promote best practice to deliver better support to the artistes on their books.
 The best agencies continue to operate however the less good continue to disappoint.

 BECTU was a key stakeholder in the Department for Business, Innovation and Skills' consultation into the conduct of agencies which reported in March 2010.
 Read BECTU's submission.
 The government's decision not to ban upfront fees for supporting artistes continues to be a campaigning issue for BECTU.
 Latest info on the union's work on behalf of supporting artistes here.

 In addition to collective representation, the union's background artiste members, also have individual access to the full range of Benefits and Services provided by BECTU.
 Key benefits include:

 - a free listing on Crewbus, the union's online freelance directory;